cgyarrison/text_analysis/README.md

 ![](our_mutual_friend/omf_bing.png)

 The NRC lexicon labels words as positive or negative, but also as potentially joyous, fearful, marking anticipation or disgust, etc. Interestingly, though the Bing analysis tells us that we spend most of our time in negative sentiment, NRC gives a more positive view.
-Not only are there more positive than negative words, but there is more trust and joy than fear, sadness, or anger, plenty of anticipation, not so much disgust.
+Not only are there more positive than negative words, but there is more trust and joy than fear, sadness, or anger; plenty of anticipation, not so much disgust.
 However I was surprised to see "surprise" come in last.

 ![](our_mutual_friend/omf_nrc.png)